-There is more to Cancun than beaches, bars and watersports.
+There’s more to Cancun than beaches, bars, and watersports.
 If you want a break from the resorts and Vegas-like Hotel Zone head to downtown Cancun where the locals live and hang out.
 You will still find some touristy shops and restaurants but the vibe is much more authentic and you will be among more locals than tourists.

-At Coco Bongo you will witness acrobats, impersonators, musicians, DJ’s and massive video screens as you interact with conga lines, balloons, bubbles and confetti.
-Entrance is not cheap, starting at $65, but when you factor in the entertainment and and all inclusive drinks it’s a pretty good deal for a great night out.
+At Coco Bongo, you will witness acrobats, impersonators, musicians, DJ’s and massive video screens as you interact with conga lines, balloons, bubbles, and confetti.
+Entrance is not cheap but when you factor in the entertainment and all-inclusive drinks it’s a pretty good deal for a great night out.

 Located near Playa del Carmen, the unique Tulum ruins are an easy excursion from Cancun and definitely one that should not be missed.

 This site is located about 60 miles away from Cancun and is served by a number of local buses, tour companies, and collectivos.

 Click here for some tour options to Tulum.

 The Tulum ruins are special because of the stunningly scenic location overlooking a lovely beach and the turquoise Caribbean.

 Allow for at least 2-3 hours to step back in time as you explore the city ruins, much of which is still standing as it was centuries ago.

 Chances are you’ll be a hot mess by the time you’re finished so be sure to bring a swimsuit and towel for a refreshing dip in the sea and relaxing on the idyllic sandy beach below.